Oticon Hearing Aids Pricing and Value

 Velox S

-Available with the Oticon’s Opn S hearing aids, the Velox S platform includes sensitive detectors that pick up changes in the acoustic environment you’re in at a rate of 56,000 times per second.
+Available with Oticon’s Opn S hearing aids, the Velox S platform includes sensitive detectors that pick up changes in your acoustic environment at a rate of 56,000 times per second.
 It also includes feedback management and an option for rechargeable batteries.

 OpenSound Optimizer